 There are three types of data an entity can generate:

 - Metrics: Metric data is used for numerical measurement data.
 Examples: how many requests are in a queue, or the number of hits on a database per minute.
 Metric data from a custom integration can be queried in Insights and used to create dashboards.

 - Inventory: Live system state and configuration information.
 This data will show up on the Infrastructure Inventory UI page.

 - Events: Events are used to record important activities on a system.
 Examples: a service starting or a new table being created.
 Event data will be shown in the Infrastructure Events UI page.

 Custom integration data is available only with a New Relic Infrastructure Pro subscription.

-- Read the Integration file structure documentation, which explains the files required to create an integration, and how to activate an integration.
+- See the integration file structure documentation, which describes the files required to create an integration.